StefanoTesla/Ascom-Alpacha-ESP32-Switch-Borad-Dome-Board/README.md

 - :white_check_mark: Saving Switch Name and Descriptions [1.1.0]
 - :x: Actual time-out setting time is not showed in Dome page
 - :x: From WebServer we cannot change switch Value
 - :x: Actually Dome time-out is multiplied * 1000 from webbrowser before store it
+- :x: Actually Dome Open Close Halt buttom from browser do nothing, need to add olso error message.